scschneider/sqlserver-perf-monitoring/README.md

 - If you are running this separately, you will need to clone this repository git clone https://github.com/scschneider/sqlserver-perf-monitoring.git
 - Browse to ./sqlserver-perf-monitoring/grafana
-- Edit run.sh and change the variables to match your environment
 - Run run.sh to pull down the Grafana image create the container sudo bash ./run.sh
 - Browse to the URL where Grafana is running http://[MACHINE_IP]:3000